scriptbuzz/mlflow-local/README.md

 # http://localhost:5000
 ```

-you should see a dashboard similar to the one in the image below but your content will vary.
+You should see a dashboard similar to the one in the image below but your content may vary.
 You can sort columns such as performance metrics to select the experemint with more promise and inspect its
 detailed metadata to determine which paramaters and hyperparamaters contributed to improved
-metrics.
+model performance the most.

 You can also inspect model metadata and register models of interest to share it with
 other developers on your team.